gnanasekar6914/nmon-for-splunk/docs/download.rst

 Official Splunk certified release
 =================================

-The official and Splunk certified release can be downloaded from Splunk Base: https://splunkbase.splunk.com/app/1753
+The official and Splunk certified release of the Nmon core application can be downloaded from Splunk Base: https://splunkbase.splunk.com/app/1753

+The official release of the TA-nmon can be downloaded from Splunk Base: https://splunkbase.splunk.com/app/3248

 Github releases
 ===============

 The Nmon Performance Monitor is hosted on a Github project, you can freely download the application from the Github project page: https://github.com/guilhemmarchand/nmon-for-splunk

+The TA-nmon has also its own Github project: https://github.com/guilhemmarchand/TA-nmon

+An alternative version of the TA-nmon called "TA-nmon_selfmode" is also available for download from Github: https://github.com/guilhemmarchand/TA-nmon_selfmode

+*This TA-nmon alternative package is supported on Splunk instances and will implement an input script to monitor nmon files instead of the Splunk TailRead / ArchiveProcessor, you should only use in case of unexpected issue with Splunk.*

 **About main branches and associated versions:**